Kelly Khumalo: 2020–present: The Voice of Africa, Gospel Explosion Concert, From a God to a King

-In April 28, following the success of 2 dates, she added one more date that were held at Vaal on May 28.
+On 28 April, following the success of two dates, she added one more date that was held at Vaal on 28 May.

-In late August 2022, Kelly announced From A God To A King tour, scheduled to start off on Saturday 17 September at Carnival City, Boksburg.
+In late August 2022, Kelly announced the From a God to a King tour, scheduled to start off on Saturday 17 September at Carnival City, Boksburg.

-Khumalo also announced her 10th upcoming album From A God To A King.

-"Bazokhuluma" featuring Zakwe and Mthunzi was released on November 4, 2022, as album's lead single.
+Khumalo also announced her 10th album, From a God to a King.
+"Bazokhuluma" featuring Zakwe and Mthunzi was released on 4 November 2022, as the album's lead single.
+The album was released on 14 February 2023.

 Television

 In 2021, she started her reality show Life with Kelly Khumalo airs on Showmax.

-In September 2021, she appeared on House of Zwide, television sopie airs on etv.
+In September 2021, she appeared on House of Zwide, television soapie airs on eTV.

 In September 2021, Khumalo was announced as Judge on Stand Up S.A.

 Towards the end of 2021, she was a guest judge on Idols South Africa season 17.

 In early April 2022, she was announced as a competitor on Tropika Island of Treasure, season 10.